Volunteer Income Tax Assistance

 All candidates for the baccalaureate degree must satisfactorily complete 30 or more hours of curricular, extracurricular, or co-curricular service-learning.

-UW-Eau Claire accounting majors can satisfy at least one-half of their service learning requirement through participation in the Volunteer Income Tax Assistance (VITA) course, Acct 404.
-Acct 404 is required for all accounting majors, and has Acct 321, Introduction to Income Tax Accounting as a pre-requisite.
+UW-Eau Claire accounting majors can satisfy all of their service learning requirement through participation in the Volunteer Income Tax Assistance (VITA) course, Acct 404.
+Acct 404 is required for all accounting majors, and has Acct 321, Introduction to Income Tax Accounting, as a pre-requisite.

 UW-Eau Claire students working in the VITA program must register for ACCT 404, Income Tax Assistance (Accounting 404 is also available for graduate credit).
 The course provides students with a practical application of individual income tax laws in conjunction with the IRS/Volunteer Income Tax Assistance program.

 For more information, contact Brenda Thalacker, VITA coordinator, UW-Eau Claire Department of Accounting and Finance.

 Other Accounting Service-Learning Opportunities

 Accounting students can also receive service-learning credits through the Student Accounting Society/Beta Alpha Psi and some accounting classes.
 Students may earn credit for service-learning projects through Acct 210.
 For more information, contact Dr. Raj Aroskar, chair, UW-Eau Claire Department of Accounting and Finance.